Small Steps, Big Shifts

 What's not included in the course fee?

-You will need to purchase your own pdf copy of The Focusing Student’s and Companion’s Manual, which costs $23.
-I’ll provide additional details on how to do that once you’re enrolled.
+You will need to purchase your own copy of The Focusing Student’s and Companion’s Manual PART 2, which costs $30.

-Still wondering if this course is right for you?
+Still wondering if taking PART 2 would be right for you?